 Someone tries to have a simple conversation and you turn your back to offer them a hundred thousand barbed jabs in return.
 What a nasty asymmetric defense.
 What a lonely creature, in a lonely place.
 Jody the panoptic porcupine, barbs out, alone with a pile of excrement as a warning to all who would come near.

 A haunting chill sinks over you.
 You feel deep regret at your turn of phrase and swift departure.
 Your flash of rage toward the world turns to guilt.
-So you head down the backside looking for the electric neon Sable.
+You head down the backside looking for the electric neon Sable.

 You spot him shuffling his antique skis toward the back lift.
 You go in at full speed, stopping on the line as the chair picks you both up.
-You smile and wave with all your charm as the operator shoots you a grizzly look.
+You smile and wave with all your charm as a lady operator shoots you a stern look.

 “California?
 I’ve never been on a plane professor.” you say.